 Skip to Content

-Herstmonceux Castle in East Sussex – gardens, grounds and ghostly rumours
+Herstmonceux Castle, East Sussex – gardens, grounds and ghostly rumours

 Herstmonceux Castle, near Hailsham, in East Sussex is a beautiful moated castle sitting in 550 acres of woodland and formal gardens.